TIERS/lidar-as-a-camera/README.md

 ## ACKNOWLEGEMENT
 This research work is supported by the R3Swarms project funded by the Secure Systems Research Center (SSRC), Technology Innovation Institute (TII).

-Please cite our Dataset paper if the code or data in this repo helps your work:
+Please cite our [paper](https://arxiv.org/pdf/2203.04064.pdf) if the code or data in this repo helps your work: